VSurendhar/Elevate/readme.md

 Elevate is a progress streak maintainer application designed to help users **visualize consistency, discipline, and long-term growth** through intuitive progress representations.
 The app focuses on making progress **visible, motivating, and actionable**.

+All core features of Elevate are designed to work **not only inside the application but also through Home Screen Widgets**, allowing users to track progress at a glance without opening the app.

 This project is currently **in active development**.
 The core UI and architecture are in place, with multiple powerful features planned for future iterations.

 ---